Rationality properties of complex representations of reductive p-adic groups: Essentially square-integrable representations

 In Lemma \ref{lem:4.6} we saw that no essentially square-integrable $\C G$-repre\-sen\-tation $\pi$ lies in $K_{\mathrm{ind}}(\mcR_G)$.
 In the terminology of \cite{BDK}, $\pi$ is discrete.
 According to \cite[Proposition 3.1]{BDK}, the discrete irreducible $\C G$-repre\-sen\-ta\-tions in one Bernstein component form a finite union of $X_\nr (G)$-orbits.
-That remains true if we impose the additional condition of essential square-integrability.\\ (2) Let $(\rho,W)$ be such a $\C G^1$-representation.
-Let $\mZ^d_G \subset Z(G)$ be as in \eqref{eq:3.20}.
+That remains true if we impose the additional condition of essential square-integrability.\\ (2) Let $(\rho,W)$ be a $\C G^1$-representation as in the statement.
+Let $\mZ^d_G$ be as in \eqref{eq:3.20}.
 By \eqref{eq:3.21} we can extend $(\rho,W)$ to a $G^1 Z(G)$-representation $\rho_Z$ by defining it to be trivial on $\mZ^d_G$.
 Since $\rho$ is square-integrable, $\rho_Z$ is square-integrable modulo centre.

 As $[G : G^1 Z(G)]$ is finite, the $\C G$-representation $\mathrm{ind}_{G^1 Z(G)}^G \rho_Z$ has finite length, and all its irreducible constituents are square-integrable modulo centre.
 By Frobenius reciprocity $\rho$ is a constituent of $\mathrm{Res}^G_{G^1} \omega$, for an irreducible constituent $\omega$ of $\mathrm{ind}_{G^1 Z(G)}^G \rho_Z$ with nonzero $K$-fixed vectors.
 From part (1) we know that there are only finitely many possibilities for $\omega$, up to tensoring by unramified characters and up to isomorphism.
 By \cite{Sil1}, $\mathrm{Res}^G_{G^1} \omega$ is a finite direct sum of irreducible representations.
 As $\mathrm{Res}^G_{G^1} (\omega \otimes \chi) = \mathrm{Res}^G_{G^1} \omega$ for $\chi \in X_\nr (G)$, there are only finitely many possible $\rho$ (up to isomorphism). \end{proof}